Emergency Evacuation Plan

 • Close as many doors as possible as you leave.
 This helps to confine the fire.
 Stairway fire doors will keep out fire and smoke if they are closed and will protect you until you get outside.

 • Total and immediate evacuation is safest.
-Use a fire extinguisher only if the fire is very small and you have received training.
+Only use a fire extinguisher if the fire is very small and you have received training.
 Do not delay calling the security company or activating the building fire alarm.
 If you cannot put out the fire, leave immediately.
-Make sure the fire department is notified, even if you think the fire is out.
+Make sure the fire department is called, even if you think the fire is out.

 • Place cloth material (wet if possible) around and under the door to prevent smoke from entering.